Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 2.0.12 =
 * Add option to center form on page
-* Improve 6th, 7th and 8th layout classes for smaller screens
+* Improve styling classes for more consistency across different field classes, and make all classes responsive
+* Added a few more styling classes: frm_three_fourths, frm_two_fifths, frm_three_fifths
 * Remove in-place-editing from the field keys on the form builder page
 * Add 'frm_after_update_field_name' hook for changing a field name during editing
 * Update Bootstrap multiselect to v0.9.13
+* Add license page to prepare for add-ons.
+Big things are coming.
 * Fix: Prevent loading icon from being huge in some themes
 * Fix: When the jQuery UI css is loaded by another plugin on the form builder page, the required icon looked the same whether required or not.
 This styling conflict is resolved.
 * Fix: Make sure the form description size can be changed in the styling settings.